rocicorp/replicache/doc/docs/launch-checklist.md

 - If a user's auth token can expire during a session, causing your endpoints to return a 401, be sure that re-auth is handled for **Push** and **Pull** via `getAuth`.
-- `clientID` is ephemeral and changes for every instance of the `Replicache` constructor.
-If you close the browser tab and then open the application again you are goint to get a new `clientID`.
-Also, if you have multiple browser tabs open with the same application, all of these will have unique `clientID`s.
-  Make sure you do not depend on it in any way across application loads.
-- The client view should not be a function of the `clientID`.
-Do not use the `clientID` as part of the key or value when calling `WriteTransaction.put`.
-  The reason is that when Replicache starts it may fork an existing client view but assign a new `clientID`.
-- If you wish to communicate per-client state, be sure to key it by `clientID`, and not, for example, by user id which can be common to more than one client.
+- Ensure your use of `clientID` is correct.
+A `clientID` represents a unique running instance of the `Replicache` class.
+Typically in applications, each tab _load_ gets a unique `clientID`.
+Do not use the `clientID` as a stable identifier for a user, machine, or browser profile. **Note:** In multiplayer applications, a common and correct application of the `clientID` is to represent a running session (e.g., a mouse cursor), because in most multiplayer applications the design goal is that two tabs from the same user should show up as two separate cursors to other users.
+- Do not use the `clientID` to look up what information was last sent to a client when computing the `PullResponse`.
+Since a `clientID` represents a unique running instance of `Replicache`, that design would result in each new tab pulling down a fresh snapshot.
+Instead, use the `cookie` feature of `PullResponse` to assign a unique ID to each returned pull.
+Replicache internally forks the cache when creating a new client and will reuse these cookie values across clients, resulting in new clients being able to startup from previous clients' state with minimal download at startup.
 - The `name` property of `ReplicacheOptions` is required to differentiate Replicache instances for different users; otherwise Replicache may try to fork state from a different user at startup.